 Take a small amount of medicated spirit on your palm, and soon your palm will get cooled.
 How does the palm get cold?

-If a refrigerant vapour rejects heat, at certain conditions, it will be changed into liquid.
+If a refrigerant vapor rejects heat, at certain conditions, it will be changed into a liquid.

-Subcooling, as the name suggest, means when cooling is done in little different manner, basically cools below the temperature where the water vapor turns into liquid water.
+Subcooling, as the name suggests, means when cooling is done in a little different manner, basically cools below the temperature where the water vapor turns into liquid water.

 Cool the water,

-Here, the decrease of temperature after the saturation temperature is called as subcooling.
+Here, the decrease of temperature after the saturation temperature is called subcooling.

 Subcooling = Saturation Temperature – Temperature at current stage

 Subcooling = 0 – (-2) deg.
 C = 2 deg.
 C

 Change of Boiling Point with respect to Pressure

 Boiling a liquid at low pressure is easy.
 You will wonder when you will see water at normal pressure boiling at 100 deg.
 C but the same water at the mountain will be boiled at 80 deg.
 C.